Why two hulls are better than one in the Caribbean.

 Catamarans, on the other hand, are perceived as ‘slow’, ‘clunky’, ‘blocks of flats’, and my personal favourite reaction?
 ‘A catamaran!?
 That’s not a boat!”

 But after years of chartering monohulls and catamarans around the world, the “two hulls or one” debate is one we know well.
 And we know that if you charter a catamaran in the Caribbean you won’t be sorry, here’s why.

-Monohulls are perfect for the Mediterranean especially where there are lots picturesque town quays and busy marinas where you can just slot right in and traverse the gangplank to the shore in one smooth movement.
+Monohulls are perfect for the Mediterranean, especially where there are lots picturesque town quays and busy marinas where you can just slot right in and traverse the gangplank to the shore in one smooth movement.

 But in the Caribbean, there are very few marinas to speak of; so it’s anchoring all the way.
 No need to reverse a 50ft catamaran into a tight space with the whole town watching you from the dock.
 Not needed.
 Just drop the dinghy into the sea and motor the crew ashore to the next fabulous, beach, restaurant or site.
-Every catamaran we offer in the Caribbean have a set of davits which both launches and stows the dinghy easily for you.
+Every catamaran we offer in the Caribbean has a set of davits which both launches and stows the dinghy easily for you.